Skip to main content

 Mileage Tracking

-Estimate a deduction using the standard mileage rate for a selected year and purpose.
-Calculations run locally so your log stays on-device.
+Estimate your deduction using the IRS standard mileage rate for a selected year and purpose.
+Runs locally, so your log stays on-device.

 Business · medical · charityYear selectorOn-device